appvirality/appvirality-sdk-android/README.md

 // makes button or custom UI invisible, and it doesn't take any space for layout purposes. myCustomButton.setVisibility(View.GONE);
 }
 </code></pre>

+<H3>[Optional]Handle "Remind Me Later"</H3>

+If user clicks on RemindMeLater for a campaign then he will be presented the same growth hack after 1 day by default.
+This value is configurable, uou can set "after how many days" you want to show the same campaign to that user.

+If you are implementing your own UI to launch the growth hack, you may want to pass the "RemindMeLater" click event to record that user action & user want to see the growth hack later.

+<pre><code>
+// Handle RemindMeLater and Pass the event to Appvirality SDK
+remindMeLaterButton.setOnClickListener(new OnClickListener()
+{
+    @Override
+    public void onClick(View view)
+    {
+        Appvirality.remindLater();
+        //Hide your custom UI
+        myCustomButton.setVisibility(View.GONE);
+    }
+}
+);
+</code></pre>

 <H3>[Optional]Event Listener on Campaign Availability</H3>